-The District's Manager of Operations Annual Report is included in this document as It offers a summary of Appendix A. significant events and issues that have been identified by the Operations Manager.
+The District's Manager of Operations Annual Report is included in this document as Appendix A. It offers a summary of significant events and issues that have been identified by the Operations Manager.
 The Operations Manager and staff of the District are the agents for day to day activities.
 They are primarily focused on maintaining the primary and secondary elements of the surface water management system and the graded roadways throughout the District.
 Further, the Operations Manager facilitates interagency coordination with other public entities that operate and maintain assets within the District such as Palm Beach County Road and Bridge Division, Palm Beach County

-Figure 15: Canal Maintenance
+Figure 17.
+Canal Maintenance

-Parks and Recreation, Palm Beach County Fire Control, Palm Beach County School Board, Florida Department of Transportation, South Florida Water Management District, Town of Jupiter, the Loxahatchee River District, and others.
+Parks and Recreation, Palm Beach County Fire Control, School District of Palm Beach County, Florida Department of Transportation, South Florida Water Management District, Town of Jupiter, the Loxahatchee River Environmental Control District, and others.